Visitors with Reduced Mobility

 Please note we are a cashless venue.

-Guests with sensory sensitivity are welcome in the attraction at any time, however we advise that our quietest periods are during the week (outside of school holidays), after 2pm.
-This will allow you plenty of time to enjoy the full benefits the attraction has to offer.
+We advise guests with sensory sensitivity that our quietest periods are during the week (outside of school holidays), after 2pm.
+This will allow plenty of time to enjoy the full benefits the attraction has to offer.

 We also have noise cancelling head phones available upon entry.
 These are subject to availability.